peter-evans/create-pull-request/README.md

 - If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the base and pull request branch), the pull request is automatically closed and the branch deleted.

 For further details about how the action works and usage guidelines, see [Concepts, guidelines and advanced usage](docs/concepts-guidelines.md).

+#### Alternative strategy - Always create a new pull request branch

+For some use cases it may be desirable to always create a new unique branch each time there are changes to be committed.
+This strategy is *not recommended* because if not used carefully it could result in multiple pull requests being created unnecessarily.
+If in doubt, use the [default strategy](#action-behaviour) of creating an updating a fixed-name branch.

+To use this strategy, set input `branch-suffix` with one of the following options.

+- `random` - Commits will be made to a branch suffixed with a random alpha-numeric string. e.g. `create-pull-request/patch-6qj97jr`, `create-pull-request/patch-5jrjhvd`

+- `timestamp` - Commits will be made to a branch suffixed by a timestamp. e.g. `create-pull-request/patch-1569322532`, `create-pull-request/patch-1569322552`

+- `short-commit-hash` - Commits will be made to a branch suffixed with the short SHA1 commit hash. e.g. `create-pull-request/patch-fcdfb59`, `create-pull-request/patch-394710b`

 ### Controlling commits